sustrik/libdill/man/ipc_close.md

 # DESCRIPTION

-IPC  protocol is a bytestream protocol for transporting data among processes on the same machine.
-It is an equivalent to POSIX **AF_LOCAL** sockets.
+IPC  protocol is a bytestream protocol for transporting data amongprocesses on the same machine.
+It is an equivalent to POSIX**AF_LOCAL** sockets.

 This function closes a IPC socket cleanly.
-Unlike **hclose** it lets the peer know that it is shutting down and waits till the peer acknowledged the shutdown.
-If this terminal handshake cannot be done it returns error.
-The socket is closed even in the case of error.
+Unlike **hclose** it letsthe peer know that it is shutting down and waits till the peeracknowledged the shutdown.
+If this terminal handshake cannot bedone it returns error.
+The socket is closed even in the case oferror.

-It can also be used to close IPC listener socket in which case it's equivalent to calling **hclose**.
+It can also be used to close IPC listener socket in which case it'sequivalent to calling **hclose**.

 **s**: The IPC socket.